Photo courtesy of Miranda Barnes

 Marlene is a contributor to Newsarama & comics.tumblr and former web editorial intern at Marvel.com.
 She has also covered Philadelphia Comic Con for Wizard World TV and was featured as the “comic book nerd” on MTV’s My Life as Liz show in 2011.

 As an advocate for a more diverse presence in the media, she was invited to speak on her first panel– “The Battle for Multicultural Heroes”– at San Diego Comic Con 2013.
 That same year, she appeared on FOX5 and Huffington Post Live.
 Along with reading and writing about comics, Marlene enjoys vlogging on her partnered YouTube channel, playing World of Warcraft (level 85 retribution paladin draenei!) and customizing vinyl toys.
-Her day job usually involves research, thanks to her psychology/gender and sexuality studies diploma from NYU.
+Her day job involves playing the part of Liam Neeson at Tumblr HQ, except not nearly as badass or capable in hand-to-hand combat.

-She has a penchant for fictional blue characters.
+She has a penchant for fictional blue characters and would not fare well in a zombie apocalypse.

 FAQ.
 Have a question that isn’t answered here?
 Contact me!